 The spiked seltzers come in Zesty Lime, Spicy Ginger, Sharp Grapefruit and Tropical Mango varieties.
 At 100 to 110 calories per can and about as much alcohol as a light beer, these low-ABV canned cocktails are perfect on a warm summer afternoon.

 ABV: 7 percent

-Typically made with simple syrup (aka sugar water) and sugar-sweetened ginger beer, a Moscow Mule or two can quickly tack added sugars onto your day.
+Typically made with simple syrup (aka sugar water) and sugar-sweetened ginger beer, a Moscow Mule or two can quickly tack calories onto your day.

 These Moscow Mule-like canned cocktails are flavored with organic ginger juice, lime and lemon, and are sweetened with zero-calorie erythritol and stevia.
 The mules are available in 12-ounce (140 calories) and 16-ounce (185 calories) cans.

 Buy it: Drizly; Price: Starting at $3.27 per 12-ounce can

 ABV: 5 to 12 percent

 With 19 current flavors ranging from Horchata Vodka Cold Brew and Spicy Bloody Mary to Lime Margarita and Tiki Rum Mai Tai, the variety allows for a wide range of booze bases (gin, rum, whiskey, vodka and tequila) and alcohol levels to please everyone.

 On the lower-ABV end, consider the Vodka Soda Lime, Vodka Soda Grapefruit, Vodka Soda Cucumber, Tequila Soda, Elderflower Spritz and Gin & Tonic, all of which have 7 percent or less ABV and less than 200 calories.

 Buy it: Drizly; Price: Starting at $12.99 per 4-pack